-The Hippodrome One of the largest and most central spaces in Byzantine Constantinople, The Hippodrome was at the heart of many important civil activities.
-Thousands would gather to spread propaganda or popular sentiment but it also served as a place for more volatile behaviors like rebellions and fights.
-It served these functions for centuries until becoming more known as a sports facility where chariot races took place.
-Eventually though it became common knowledge that horse racing could take place here with Ottoman use coming after that.
-There are many monuments around the Hippodrome area.
-The most striking is the Egyptian Obelisk, originally constructed by Pharaoh Tutmosis III (1549-1503 BC).
-It was 200 feet high and weighed 800 tons, but when shipped from Egypt to Constantinople it broke in three pieces and only top of it survived.
-The obelisk was erected in 390 AD during the reign of Theodosius I. The marble base holds sculptured reliefs that depict the Emperor's watching a chariot race with his family.
-It is made of pink granite and it depicts Pharaoh Tutmosis III with Sun God Amon Ra.
-Another monument in the hippodrome is a column made from three bronze serpents intertwined.
-It was brought over from Temple of Apollo, Delphi, Greece.
-The third monument in this area is called "Colossus" or "The Column of Constantine".
-In contrast to the Obelisk, it appears more eroded and researchers believe its purpose has parallels with Egyptian Obelisk.
-The last monument in the Hippodrome Area is the German Fountain or "Fountain of Kaiser Wilhelm II".
-It is an octagonal building with taps around which was constructed in 1898.
+The Hippodrome The Hippodrome, located at the heart of Byzantine Constantinople, was a significant public space for various civil activities, including propaganda, rebellions, and fights.
+Over time, it became better known as a sports facility where chariot races were held.
+Eventually, horse racing became more popular here, and the Ottomans used it as a horse racing track.
+There are several monuments around the Hippodrome area.
+One of the most notable is the Egyptian Obelisk, which was originally constructed by Pharaoh Tutmosis III between 1549-1503 BC.
+It was 200 feet high and weighed 800 tons, but during transport from Egypt to Constantinople, it broke into three pieces, and only the top part survived.
+It was erected in 390 AD during the reign of Theodosius I, and the marble base features sculptured reliefs depicting the Emperor and his family watching a chariot race.
+The obelisk, made of pink granite, depicts Pharaoh Tutmosis III with the Sun God Amon Ra.
+Another monument in the Hippodrome is a column made from three bronze serpents intertwined.
+It was brought over from the Temple of Apollo in Delphi, Greece.
+The third monument is "Colossus" or "The Column of Constantine," which appears more eroded than the Obelisk.
+Researchers believe its purpose is similar to that of the Egyptian Obelisk.
+The last monument in the Hippodrome Area is the German Fountain, also known as the "Fountain of Kaiser Wilhelm II."
+It is an octagonal building with taps around it, constructed in 1898.
 There are lovely mosaics inside that depict the signatures of Emperor William II and Sultan Abdulhamit II.